Daksh14/dusk-wallet-js/README.md

 ```
 ➜ deno task build
 ```

 This will create a `dist/wallet.js` which can be used on the frontend side

+> [!IMPORTANT]
+> The env var `WALLET_CORE_PATH` needs to be set before building the library, the env var points to the web assembly wallet-core the dusk-wallet-js library will use.
+> To compile one on your machine, build https://github.com/dusk-network/wallet-core and use the .wasm

 ## Usage